noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## culture

+- defense programming can be inconvenient; prefer explicitly modeling the failable parts of your programs via type annotations
+  - exceptions should be used as a last resort only, unless consuming expressions known to use exceptions
+  - define an exception handler at hte beginning of the program/use the default handler provided by the runtime
+  - explicitly indicate known exceptions in definition result (return type) annotations
+    - prefer this over the others whenever failures are likely to happen: parsing data, file handling, remote calls, async stuff, etc.
-- polymorphism: achieved via type classes and subtyping
+- polymorphism: achieved via type classes and subtyping; type classes are preferred > subtyping
   - type class: works at the type level
   - subtyping: works at the instance level
-  - type classes are preferred > subtyping
 - prefer the infix syntax, e.g. `true && true` over dot notation, e.g. `true.&&(true)`
   - both are valid, however
 - large/long expressions should be avoided, break them down and assign results to variables across multiple lines